Jay4869/Data-Science/README.md

 ## Objectives:

-This repo summaries the fundamentals of data science and machine learning algorithms in the context of real world applications.
-The content will combine both of intuition understanding and mathematic theories, but the goal is to motivate each tool by a concrete problem arising in industry.
-The major topics include data processing, statistics, machine learning, deep learning and analytical tools.
+This repo is summarying the foundation of data science and analysis in the context of real world applications.
+The content will combine both of intuition understanding, practical experience and mathematic theories.
+The goal is to motivate knowledge and experience by problems arising in academic study and industry.
+The major topics are covered as statistical analysis, machine learning, deep learning and analytical tools.

 ## Outline:

 ### Data Processing

 ### Statistics

-### Time Series

 ### NLP